 The first use of water is to remove the surplus of water on livestock when they come out from bathing.

 Use the ventilating fan to blow the dust out of the cattle.
 Leave a place to dry the cattle.

 Dry the cattle with clean air to make it more comfortable.

-Use cowbell to scare away animals around the area.
+Use cowbells to scare away animals around the area.
 Although they are not scared, they will be easily found by noise.

-Remove the water out of livestock.
-Carry the cattle to pasture.
-Carry the cattle to shed: put them in a shed, so that they can lie down and rest.
+Remove the water from livestock.
+Carry the cattle to the pasture.
+Carry the cattle to the shed: put them in a shed, so that they can lie down and rest.
 Use a bucket or watering pail to give them fresh water after washing with shampoo or soap.
 This will help them get rid of dirt and keep their skin moist.
 Then feed them with grain fodder, so that they grow well.

 Many farmers have reported that cattle seem to be healthier and less stressed if they are bathed at least occasionally.
 There are many advantages of cattle bathing